vrandall66/front-end-submissions-public/1803/mod-1/linked-list/laura-megan.md

-## Student:
+## Student: Laura - Megan
-## Evaluator:
+## Evaluator: Nathaniel
 ## Notes/What To Work On:

 ## Functional Expectations

-* Novice: Application meets all of the functional expectations in Phase One.
+Partial phase 3
-* Advanced Be: Application meets all of the functional expectations in Phase Two.
+* Advanced Beginner: Application meets all of the functional expectations in Phase Two.
-  // validations and responsiveness
-* Proficient: Application meets all of the functional expectations in Phase Three.
-* Exceptional: You completed Phase Three and did something with Phase Four.

 ## COMP RECREATION / DESIGN

-* Novice
+What you have looks great, would have liked to see you get farther
 * Advanced Beginner
-* Proficient
-* Exceptional

 ## HTML

-* Novice
+Use less br's, try to accomplish the same affect using css margin
 * Advanced Beginner
-* Proficient
-* Exceptional

 ## CSS

-* Novice
+Find a strategy for organizing your selectors and your property names.
+Alphabetical is a good place to start.
+Idiomatic can be a little more involved.
 * Advanced Beginner
-* Proficient
-* Exceptional

 ## JS/jQuery

-* Novice
+use the variables you create
+var bookMarkList = document.querySelector('#listed-bookmarks');
+$('#listed-bookmarks').on('click', '.read-button', readButtonClicked);
+could be
+$(bookMarkList).on('click', '.read-button', readButtonClicked);
+Try not to mix JS & jQuery DOM interaction
 * Advanced Beginner
-* Proficient
-* Exceptional

 ## GIT & GITHUB

-* Novice
-* Advanced Beginner
 * Proficient
-* Exceptional

 ## Pairing/Collaboration

-* Novice
-* Advanced Beginner
 * Proficient
-* Exceptional

-## Surprise and Delight (optional category, but reminder: have fun!)

-* Unicorn Rainbows
-* Hot Fire
-* Sparkles
-* Magic